insou22/6841-bof-docker/README.md

 ## How to run:

 1) Install Docker (on ubuntu/debian: `sudo apt install docker.io`)
+2) Start up the Docker daemon: `sudo systemctl start docker` 2.5) Optionally, add the Docker daemon to your systemd to start on boot: `sudo systemctl enable docker`
-2) `git clone https://github.com/insou22/6841-bof-docker && cd 6841-bof-docker`
+3) `git clone https://github.com/insou22/6841-bof-docker && cd 6841-bof-docker`
-3) `./build.sh` (requires sudo priveleges)
+4) `./build.sh` (requires sudo priveleges)
-4) A (zsh) shell into the container will open automatically after building for you.
+5) A (zsh) shell into the container will open automatically after building for you.
-5) To reconnect to the container, use `./reconnect.sh`
+6) To reconnect to the container, use `./reconnect.sh`

 ## Fun facts: